oktadev/okta-blog/_source/_posts/2020-12-07-spring-cloud-config.md

 @EnableConfigServer
 @SpringBootApplication
-public class CloudConfigServerApplication { ...
+public class CloudConfigServerApplication { ... }
-}
 ```

-## Create an OpenID Connect Application in Okta
+## Create an OpenID Connect Application

 Sign up for a free developer account at <https://developer.okta.com/signup>.
 This will be used to secure your microservices using OAuth 2.0 and OpenID Connect (OIDC).
-After signing up, log in to your Okta account at `\https://your-okta-domain.okta.com`.
+After signing up, log in to your Okta account at https://your-okta-domain.okta.com.

 Click **Applications** in the top nav menu.

-{% img blog/spring-cloud-config-okta/01.png alt:"Click the Applications button" width:"800" %}{: .center-image }
+{% img blog/spring-cloud-config/applications.png alt:"Click the Applications button" width:"800" %}{: .center-image }

 Click **Add Application**.

-{% img blog/spring-cloud-config-okta/02.png alt:"Click Add Application" width:"800" %}{: .center-image }
+{% img blog/spring-cloud-config/add-application.png alt:"Click Add Application" width:"800" %}{: .center-image }

 Select **Web** and click **Next**.

-{% img blog/spring-cloud-config-okta/03.png alt:"Select Web and click Next" width:"800" %}{: .center-image }
+{% img blog/spring-cloud-config/select-web.png alt:"Select Web and click Next" width:"800" %}{: .center-image }

 In **Application Settings** fill in the following values: